pruh/backee/README.md

 # backee

+backee is a script for backup directories, files, databases and docker data volumes.

+## Config file

-backee is a backup script writted in python.
-It can be configured using YAML file.
+backee is configured using yaml config file.
+Please refer to `config_template.yml` on how to use it.

-## config file